 Any written transcripts ordered and received by you must be filed in our office for inclusion in the record on appeal, as are any exhibits that were submitted at the time of hearing or trial.

-The original transcript of Record on Appeal, Report of Proceedings and all Exhibits or the Certificate in Lieu of record are generally due in the Appellate Court 62 days after date of filing the Notice of Appeal.
+The electronic transcript of Record on Appeal, Report of Proceedings and all Exhibits are generally due in the Appellate Court 62 days after date of filing the Notice of Appeal.
 Exceptions to this rule are as follows:

 *Expedited child custody or visitation appeal - 35 days.
 Refer to Supreme Court Rule 311(a)(2)